 NLP (Natural Language Processing) technology, on the other hand, allows computers to analyze and detect human language patterns, based on the syntax of the language: in a few words, they analyze the language and, by mimicking it, return a response as consistent as possible with that impulse.

-In this way, it is possible to provide a user experience as close as possible to a human conversation, more perceptive of behaviors and intents and, consequently, more productive.
+In this way, it is possible to provide a natural language interaction that makes the user experience as close as possible to a human conversation, more perceptive of behaviours and intents and, consequently, more productive.

-Since the 80’s, the idea of conversational interface as a system with which humans can interact for a variety of different purposes is gaining ground; for this reason, research in various fields is focused on the study and development of such systems.
+Since the ’80s, the idea of a conversational interface as a system with which humans can interact for a variety of different purposes is gaining ground; for this reason, research in various fields is focused on the study and development of such systems.

 One of the first conversational interfaces ever developed was the chatbot Eliza, created between 1964 and ’66 in the Artificial Intelligence lab at MIT (Massachusetts Institute of Technology).

-Eliza was created for the purpose of filling the role of a psychotherapist.
-Its creator wanted to show how the lack of depth of character affected the relationships between people and machines, but many individuals who came into contact with Eliza attributed to the chatbot feelings similar to human ones.
+Eliza was created to fill the role of a psychotherapist.
+Its creator wanted to show how the lack of depth of character affected the relationships between people and machines, but many individuals who came into contact with Eliza attributed feelings similar to human ones to the chatbot.

 Later, an example of a text-based chatbot, like Eliza, was Parry, created in 1972 and given the personality of a schizophrenic patient.

 Further examples of interfaces designed to interact with users were Jabberwaky (1988), ALICE (1995), and the better-known Clippy, the “paperclip” agent for Microsoft Office.